expo/expo/docs/pages/versions/v38.0.0/sdk/filesystem.md

 Returns a Promise that resolves to an object with the following fields:

-- **status (_number_)** -- The HTTP status code for the download network request.
+- **status (_number_)** -- The HTTP status code for the upload network request.

-- **headers (_object_)** -- An object containing all the HTTP header fields and their values for the download network request.
+- **headers (_object_)** -- An object containing all the HTTP header fields and their values for the upload network request.
 The keys and values of the object are the header names and values respectively.

 - **body (_string_)** -- The body of the server response.